Rafael-Lopez/Microservices/README.md

    - naming-server (Eureka Naming Server)
    - api-gateway (Spring Cloud Gateway)

+Zipkin is the Distributed Tracing system we are using for this project.
+Lunch a Zipkin container by running "docker run -p 9411:9411 openzipkin/zipkin:2.23"

 | Application  | Port |
 | ------------- | ------------- |
 | Limits Microservice  | 8080, 8081, ...  |